 4. Yaki Point – Sunrise

-Yaki Point is a fantastic viewpoint boasting far reaching views to the East and West, coupled with awesome canyon formations below.
+Yaki Point is a fantastic viewpoint located near the famous South Kaibab Trail.
+It boasts far reaching views to the East and West, coupled with some of the most interesting canyon formations below.

-South Kaibab trail passes underneath Yaki Point and epic canyon views from the trail are comparable to those higher up on the Rim.
+South Kaibab trail passes underneath Yaki Point and you get those same amazing canyon views from the trail as you would from Yaki Point up on the Rim.

 Here’s the view to both the East and West from Yaki Point:

-From Yaki Point you can see the popular South Kaibab trail below and the sun would rise over to your right.
+So looking down at South Kaibab hiking trail below and slightly to the left, you would see the sun rising over to your right hand side.
 This viewpoint would be much quieter than any of the others but would require a much earlier start.

 The problem is getting to Yaki Point now that the road is closed to vehicles except the park shuttle.
 You can see more information about getting to Yaki Point in the sunrise planning section below.